-Risk Number Risk Description Likelihood Rating Impact Rating RAG Rating Risk Response 1 Capital Board do not approve the proposals to be taken forward to June 2022 Executive Board.
-Possible Major Red Ensure the recommendations are clearly articulated at Capital Board.
-Also ensure the risk to not prioritising works that fall into the two priority categories (keeping schools safe and warm and dry) are clearly identified and by not doing these works and the impact this will have on delivering the statutory requirement for children to be taught.
-Closed - Capital Board approved the programme on the 18 th May 2022.
-2 Market costs remain at a high level for goods and materials Likely Major Red Ensure robust quantity surveying services are appointed to give confidence that costing of all schemes takes this into account and allowances / contingencies are allowed for to reflect the increase in market costs that are currently prevalent and any potential further rises.
-3 Funding is insufficient to carry out all the priority schemes identified Likely Moderate Amber This is always a risk and it is acknowledged that not all schemes will be able to be taken forward.
+Risk Number Risk Description Likelihood Rating Impact Rating RAG Rating Risk Response 1 Market costs remain at a high level for goods and materials Likely Major Red Ensure robust costing of all schemes takes this into account and allowances / contingencies are allowed for to reflect the increase in market costs that are currently prevalent and any potential further rises.
+2 Funding is insufficient to carry out all the priority schemes identified Likely Moderate Amber This is always a risk and it is acknowledged that not all schemes will be able to be taken forward.
 Major Projects will continue to carry out a robust prioritisation exercise to enable the most urgent schemes to be taken forward that will ensure schools are safe and warm and dry.
 Any schemes not taken forward are always reassessed for future programmes of work.
 Major Projects will contact the schools where schemes have not been taken forward to explain why and offer support as to how any issues can be managed in the interim.
-4 Managing any unknown urgent health and safety issues that may arise later in the Possible Moderate Amber Major Projects will continue to retain a contingency amount that will allow for any urgent issues that arise to be reviewed and addressed accordingly.
+3 Managing any unknown urgent health and safety issues that may arise later in the financial year.
+Possible Moderate Amber Major Projects will continue to retain a contingency amount that will allow for any urgent issues that arise to be reviewed and addressed accordingly.
 Such issues will form part of the decision making delegation to the Corporate Director for People (Children and Adults).

-financial year.
-1 5 Works cannot be completed during the limited summer holiday period Possible Moderate Amber There is always the risk that on some of the projects the scope of works may not be able to be fully delivered within the school summer holiday period.
+4 Works cannot be completed during the limited summer holiday period Possible Moderate Amber There is always the risk that on some of the projects the scope of works may not be able to be fully delivered within the school summer holiday period.
 Previous experience has suggested that schools are very flexible in working with Major Projects to carry out some works prior to or post the summer holiday period.
 Robust plans and practices are mutually agreed to ensure the safety of all concerns and any impact on school's operation is minimal.

-6 Longer term impact of Covid 19 infection on labour resource and supply Possible Moderate Amber Major Projects will continue to have a standard agenda item at project meetings to gain assurance from contractors of labour resource and request mitigations in the event of a threat to project delivery due to operative absences through illness or operatives that choose to isolate.
+5 Longer term impact of Covid 19 infection on labour resource and supply Possible Moderate Amber Major Projects will continue to have a standard agenda item at project meetings to gain assurance from contractors of labour resource and request mitigations in the event of a threat to project delivery due to operative absences through illness or operatives that choose to isolate. --- --- ---------- ---------- ------- --